honeynet/riotpot/README.md

 > **_Warning_:** Technically speaking, a dedicated attacker may realize that RIoTPot is in fact a honeypot by analysing and comparing the response-time delays introduced by virtualisation to real servers (!!).
 While this type of honeypot fingerprinting has been studied before, the results for common Internet services are still inconclussive (e.g., HTTP, Telnet and SSH), due to the commoditization of cloud hosting services using virtual machines and detailed server configurations.

+The `Dockerfile` included in this repo can be used as a standalone solution to load RIoTPot without any extras.
+To do this, simply build the image using the command `make docker-build` followed by `make docker-run`.
-The `docker-compose` file includes additional services to enhance the RIoTPot experience.
+Alternatively, we included a `docker-compose` file with additional services to enhance the RIoTPot experience.
 The following table summarises the list of services and applications packed in this container.

 <blockquote>